-Since 28 March 2017, as a result of the temporary leave of absence of Ian Lawson on grounds of physical ill health, John Dodds has been acting as executive chairman on a temporary basis, Alan Dunsmore (the Group finance director) as chief executive officer and Adam Semple (the Group financial controller) as Group finance director.
+Between the start of the financial year and 31 January 2018, as a result of the temporary leave of absence of the former chief executive officer Ian Lawson on grounds of physical ill health, John Dodds acted as executive chairman on a temporary basis, and the chief executive officer and Group finance director performed those roles on an acting basis.

 Directors to stand for election

 The Company's articles of association require the directors to offer themselves for re-election at least once every three years.
-Notwithstanding this, and in accordance with the recommendations of the Code, the Company's policy is that all of the directors retire at each AGM and may offer themselves for re-election by shareholders.
-Accordingly, all of the existing directors whose biographies are set out here will be standing for re-election at the 2017 AGM.
+Notwithstanding this, and in accordance with the recommendations of the Code, the Company's policy is that all the directors retire at each AGM and may offer themselves for re-election by shareholders.
+Accordingly, all of the existing directors whose biographies are set out in our board of directors will be standing for re-election at the 2018 AGM.